-- $\cdot$ We will ensure smooth transition into our school from the previous phase of education and from our school into the next phase of education. - · We will ensure early and timely planning for transfer to a pupil's next phase of education and, in the year before the year in which they leave, will offer transition meetings to all pupils in receipt of Additional SEN support and all those with statements of Special Educational Needs.
-Pupils with Education Health and Care Plans will have next phase destinations and transition arrangements discussed at plan review meetings convened by the plan coordinator.

-- · A transition timeline will be produced, with specific responsibilities identified. - · Support for the pupil in coming to terms with moving on will be carefully planned and will include familiarisation visits and counselling.
-Pupils will be included in all "class transition days" to the next phase but may also be offered additional transition visits. - · Pupils and parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but easily accessible and understandable.
-Accompanied visits to other providers may be arranged as appropriate. - · Parents will be given a reliable named contact at the next phase provider with whom the SENCo will liaise.
+- We will ensure smooth transition into our school from the previous phase of education and from our school into the next phase of education. - We will ensure early and timely planning for transfer to a pupil's next phase of education.
+Pupils with Education Health and Care Plans will have next phase destinations and transition arrangements discussed at plan review meetings convened by the plan coordinator. - Support for the pupil in coming to terms with moving on will be carefully planned and will include familiarisation visits and counselling.
+Pupils will be included in all "class transition days" to the next phase but may also be offered additional transition visits. - Pupils and parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but easily accessible and understandable.
+Accompanied visits to other providers may be arranged as appropriate. - Parents will be given a reliable named contact at the next phase provider with whom the SENCo will liaise.